Clad3815/ai-function-helper/README.md

 ];

 const options = {
   functionName: 'moderate_messages',
   args: messages,
   description: 'Analyze and moderate a list of messages.
 Return a list of messages with the "content" field updated with bad words changed with "*" to indicate whether the message was flagged for moderation.',
-        funcReturn: 'list[dict[id:int, content:str, flagged:bool]]]]',
+  funcReturn: {
+    type: "object[]",
+    schema: {
+      id: { type: "number" },
+      content: { type: "string" },
+      flagged: { type: "boolean" }
+    }
+  }
 };

 aiFunction(options).then(moderatedMessages => {
   console.log(moderatedMessages); /*